shade-12/jetify/README.md

 * TicketMaster https://developer.ticketmaster.com/
   - Register for API key
-  - create another .env file in the root folder
+  - Create another .env file in the root folder
   - Add the API key to the .env as `TICKETMASTER_KEY`

 * Pexels https://www.pexels.com/api